arnab132/Huffman-Coding-Python/README.md

 #Huffman Coding Algorithm -

 Create a priority queue Q consisting of each unique character.
-Sort then in ascending order of their frequencies. for all the unique characters:
+Sort then in Ascending order of their frequencies. for all the unique characters:
-    create a newNode
+    Create a newNode
     extract minimum value from Q and assign it to leftChild of newNode extract minimum value from Q and assign it to rightChild of newNode calculate the sum of these two minimum values and assign it to the value of newNode